c-mart/smog/readme.md

 - Reload your web server?

 ## Known Issues
+Automatic database schema updates in the future (using Flask-Migrate) may not work if you're using a SQLite back-end.
+Use another database engine instead, like MySQL or PostgreSQL.
+(This is because SQLite doesn't natively support adding and removing columns from a table, and Flask-Migrate hasn't yet implemented a workaround.)

-smog does not protect against CSRF.
+smog does not protect against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery).
 I plan to switch to WTForms which should solve this.

 smog is not yet recommended for blog admins that don't completely trust their authors (authenticated users) with admin-level site access, for two reasons:
 - There is currently no separation of privileges between users.
 Any authenticated user can CRUD other user accounts.